dotnet/core-setup/Documentation/design-docs/native-hosting.md

 The library would be a dynamically loaded library (`.dll`, `.so`, `.dylib`).
 For ease of use there would be a header file for C/C++ apps as well as `.lib`/`.a` for easy linking.
 Native host would ship this library as part of the app.
 Unlike the `apphost`, `comhost` and `ijwhost`, the `nethost` will not be directly supported by the .NET Core SDK since it's target usage is not from .NET Core apps.

 The `nethost` is part of the `Microsoft.NETCore.DotNetAppHost` package.
-Users are expected to either download the package directly or rely on .NET SDK to pull it.
+Users are expected to either download the package directly or rely on .NET SDK to pull it down.

 The binary itself should be signed by Microsoft as there will be no support for modifying the binary as part of custom application build (unlike `apphost`).